thingdom/node-neo4j/README.md

 });
 ```

-You'll still want to split traffic between the master and the slaves (e.g. reads to slaves, writes to master), in order to distribute load and improve performance.
-You can achieve this through multiple ways:
+You'll still want to **split traffic** between the master and the slaves (e.g. reads to slaves, writes to master), in order to distribute load and improve performance.
+You can achieve this through [multiple ways](http://blog.armbruster-it.de/2015/08/neo4j-and-haproxy-some-best-practices-and-tricks/):

 - Create separate `GraphDatabase` instances with different `url`s to the load balancer (e.g. different host, port, or path).
 The load balancer can inspect the URL to route queries appropriately.

 - Use the same, single `GraphDatabase` instance, but send a [custom header](#headers) to let the load balancer know where the query should go.
 This is what we do at FiftyThree, and what's shown in the custom header example above.

-- Have the load balancer derive this automatically, e.g. by inspecting the Cypher query.
+- Have the load balancer derive the target automatically, e.g. by inspecting the Cypher query.
 This isn't recommended. =)

-TODO: Link to docs, and blog post.
+With this setup, you should find node-neo4j usage with an HA cluster to be seamless.

 ## HTTP / Plugins